Kautenja/PotatoChips/README.md

 ## S-SMP(Gauss)

-S-SMP-Gauss is an emulation of the BRR filter & Gaussian filter from the Sony S-SMP audio processing unit in the
+S-SMP(Gauss) is an emulation of the BRR filter & Gaussian filter from the Sony S-SMP audio processing unit in the
 [Super Nintendo Entertainment System (SNES)](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System).
 The four BRR filter modes were applied to BRR sample blocks on the SNES and the